Delicate notes of garlic and white pepper combine with the rich depth of a creamy, cheesy sauce in this beautiful keto chicken alfredo.

 Mama Knows Best.

-So whenever I set out to make a new dish, I always see how Mama makes it, and modify it from there.
+So whenever I set out to make a new dish, I always see how Mama makes it, and modify from there.

 Growing up, her chicken alfredo was a regular.
 Not only because it’s full of SO much flavor, but because it takes 20 minutes to make.
 So here’s the low carb version.
 The magic is in the creamy, cheesy sauce–feel free to sub in your favorite protein or noodles here (although zucchini has NEVER tasted this good!).
 And enjoy 🤌 – Linds x